school-brainhack/school-brainhack.github.io/content/en/guide.md

 #### PROFILE
 When you set up your profile there are two things to bear in mind:
 * **Your username** – please use a name by which others will be able to identify you.
-Precising your prefered pronouns is encouraged.
+Precising your preferred pronouns is encouraged.
 * **Your avatar** – please add a profile picture or other identifier that you’re comfortable with so that others can associate your posts with you more easily.

 [Official help on How to edit your profile](https://support.discord.com/hc/en-us/articles/360035491151-Account-Customization).